pterodactyl/sftp-server/README.md

 It is not designed to run stand-alone on your system.

 ## Why?
-Previously we made use of Nodejs to handle running our SFTP server for the Daemon.
+Previously we made use of Node.js to handle running our SFTP server for the Daemon.
 While this worked, and has allowed us to provide more advanced permissions and keep things off the host OS, it has also lead to many issues.
 Most notably has been extremely poor performance when trying to work with directories containing hundreds or thousands of files.
 In addition, this poor performance has also caused bottlenecking in the application when it comes to managing servers.